cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 These MUST be specified when applicable.

 Suites with nonuniform encodings MUST NOT be used in applications whose security relies on a random oracle.
-Applications using nonuniform encodings SHOULD carefully analyze the security implications of using such an encoding.
+Protocols using nonuniform encodings SHOULD carefully analyze the security implications of using such an encoding.
 When the required encoding is not clear, applications SHOULD use a random oracle.